Fexcraft/FMT/README.md

 and in case not, google shall help you.
 FCL is licensed under http://fexcraft.net/license?id=mods (till/if it's respective standalone license is written)

+## Installation
+Take the zip file from https://github.com/Fexcraft/FMT-Standalone/releases And unpack it into an own folder, done.
+Now just run the FMT jar file.
+**Java is required.**

 ## Discord
 https://discord.gg/AkMAzaA